dblock/fui/README.md

 fui find
 ```

-The `find` command lists all the files that contain unused interfaces and exits with the number of files found.
+The `find` command lists all the files that contain unused imports and exits with the number of files found.

 #### Find Unused Classes in a Path